-3 EMPLOYEE SAFETY PLAN CONTRIBUTION PROCESS
+3. EMPLOYEE SAFETY PLAN CONTRIBUTION PROCESS

 When it comes to safety, all SoCalGas employees are internal stakeholders.
-Communication begins with top management through our leadership commitment and cascades to all employee levels.
-Our 7 Safety Values that are the foundation of our SMS includes a specific value dedicated to employee and stakeholder engagement, which is critical in providing clarity to employees, so the policies, goals, objectives, and procedures of SMS are understood.
+Communication begins with senior management through our leadership commitment and cascades to all employee levels.
+Our seven Safety Values that are the foundation of our SMS includes a specific value dedicated to employee and stakeholder engagement, which is critical in providing clarity to employees, so the policies, goals, objectives, and procedures of SMS are understood.

 Employees play a critical role in SoCalGas' pipeline safety and have been an important contributor to developing this Gas Safety Plan.
-SoCalGas recognizes that employees raising concerns to management and making recommendations for pipeline safety are necessary for continuous improvement as it gathers regular and substantial safety-related input from its employees.
+SoCalGas recognizes that employees raising concerns to management and making recommendations for pipeline safety are necessary for continuous improvement as it gathers safety-related input from its employees.

 To promote a culture of trust and increase the likelihood of reporting known pipeline safety or occupational safety risks, the Company is committed to enabling its employees to participate in the continuous improvement of this Gas Safety Plan.
-The Gas Safety Plan is posted on the Company intranet site for easy access by all employees.
+The Gas Safety Plan is posted on the Company intranet site for ready access by all employees and is reviewed and updated periodically.
 The intranet site includes a summary of the plan content, a link to the document, hotline phone number and address for direct notification to the CPUC, and an electronic form for submitting pipeline and occupational safety risks and ideas for improvement.
-The purpose of the site is to provide employees a forum for reporting issues outside of the normal supervisor-reporting hierarchy.
-Employees can report anonymously if they desire.
+The purpose of the site is to provide employees a venue for reporting issues outside of the normal supervisor-reporting hierarchy.
+Employees also have the ability to report anonymously.

-Periodic broadcasts are made via Company communication channels to remind employees of the site's availability and the importance of reporting known issues and improvement ideas.
+Periodic reminder communications are made through Company communication channels to remind employees of the site's availability and the importance of reporting known issues and improvement ideas.
 The importance of reporting pipeline and occupational safety risks is included in employee training course materials.

-SoCalGas expects employees to identify risks and elevate them to management pursuant to the IIPP.
+SoCalGas expects employees to identify risks and elevate them to management pursuant to the Injury Illness Prevention Program (IIPP).
 Employee feedback, suggestions, and recommendations are necessary to mitigate risk and enhance safety through continuous improvement.
 This is accomplished through multiple platforms and processes to gather and analyze employee safety feedback.
 These include:

-- Regularly scheduled meetings with employees to gather input and ensure we are addressing issues or concerns related to our commitment to safety. - Regular employee safety council meetings, including executive safety councils. - Annual Safety Congresses across the Regions. - Submission of suggestions via written notification, online, or by phone.
+- Regularly scheduled meetings with employees to gather input and make sure we are addressing issues or concerns related to our commitment to safety. - Regular employee safety council meetings, including Executive Safety Councils. - Annual Safety Congresses across the service territories. - Submission of suggestions via written notification, online, or by phone.
 Utilizing the online platform Safety Observation and Reporting (SOAR), employees are able to submit a safety suggestion as it relates to the safety of our systems and processes.

-When a suggestion is received, it is assigned to the advisor who reviews the submittal and assigns the suggestion to the appropriate department for thorough evaluation and resolution.
-SoCalGas takes the receipt of input very seriously and acts with a sense of urgency in the investigation of all input received.
-The target timeframe for initially reviewing and assigning a suggestion is as soon as possible and no longer than 5 business days.
+For example, when a suggestion is received through SOAR, it is assigned to the advisor who reviews the submittal and assigns the suggestion to the appropriate department for thorough evaluation and resolution.
+SoCalGas takes the receipt of input seriously and acts with expediency in the investigation of input received.
+The target timeframe for initially reviewing and assigning a suggestion is as soon as possible and no longer than five business days.
 During evaluations, employees are often contacted for additional clarification and to determine the appropriate follow-up actions.
 This follow-up may simply include discussions with the employee who submitted the input to explain how the Company is currently meeting or exceeding the objective of their suggestion.
 The follow-up could also entail the re-training of field personnel or the revision of training materials, best practices and/or gas standards.